creasyw/sicp/ch2/notes.md

 - It blurs the boundary between data and procedure.
 Procedure here is concrete entity -- it is an object.

 _Quote of the lecture_: "the naming at programming is the same as the naming at sorcery -- if you name it, you own it".

+## Lecture 5

+`for-each` only cares about doing something to each element of the list but not really cares about building a new list and/or storing the generated items.
+On the contrary, `map` is to generate a new list _by applying the procedure to each element in the original list_.

+The methodology of data abstraction is to isolate the way that the data is used from the way that the data is represented.
+"The means of combination" in Lisp is **closed** -- it can be `cons` of `cons`, as well as `list` of `list`.
+The "**closure**" property would incorporate complexity really fast.

+> Procedural representations of data will play a central role in our programming repertoire and this style of programming is often called _message passing_.

+This "_procedure_" is important for the _closure_ property.
+Take the drawing picture at 2.4 as an example, the `picture` procedure does not care if the picture is a point, segment, or a real picture.
+It only cares that there is something that will be drawn to a coordinate.
+The _means of combinations_ are procedures, so they are inherently closed.

+There are sequence of layers of language --

+- Langage of Schemes of Combinations
+- Lanugage of Geometric Positions
+- Lanugage of Primitive Pictures

+In each level, the element that is defined is to talk about everything in this linguistic level, by using the items defined in the lower level.
+These levels at linguistics is much more robust than building a system with _tree_structure_, in which each node goes down to specific leaf node to do some specific job.

+_Quote of the lecture_: "Embeded something in the language is desireable, because you don't loose the virtue of the original language.
+LISP is a lousy language to do any particular job.
+But it is really powerful, so it is extremely useful to figure out the right language and to embed it into the LISP.
+This is the real power of this language."